Panchatantra Moral Stories for Kids

 The five volumes that makeup Panchatantra are named as follows:

-Making Friends: Mitra-labha.
+1. Making Friends: Mitra-labha.
 It has a number of narratives on making friends.

-Friends Were Lost: Mitra-bheda.
+2. Friends Were Lost: Mitra-bheda.
 It contains a number of tales about friends falling apart.

-Behaving Carelessly: Aparīkṣitakārakaṃ.
-It contains a number of tales on making snap decisions or acting without considering the repercussions of one’s actions.
+3. Behaving Carelessly: Aparīkṣitakārakaṃ.
+It contains Panchatantra stories on discipline and on making snap decisions or acting without considering the repercussions of one’s actions

-Loss of Gains: Labdhapraṇāśam.
+4. Loss of Gains: Labdhapraṇāśam.
 It contains a number of tales about losing what you have accomplished.

-Owls and Crows: Kākolūkīyam.
+5. Owls and Crows: Kākolūkīyam.
 It contains a number of tales about both peace and conflict.

 Numerous languages, including Hindi, English, Persian, and Arabic, have translations of the Panchatantra stories for children.
-The Panchatantra moral fables have been translated into basic vernacular languages by several writers and translators, making them understandable to the general public.
+The Panchatantra moral fables have been translated into basic vernacular languages by several writers and translators, making them understandable to the public.

 These Panchatantra stories may be told to kids to help them understand moral principles.
 Children can learn about the values of discipline, friendship, strength, intellect, and other qualities from Panchatantra’s stories, for instance, and how these values affect their day-to-day lives.